A survey and taxonomy of loss functions in machine learning: Conclusion

 \section{Conclusion}

-The definition of an appropriate loss function is a critical part of solving many machine learning problems.
-In this survey we have described 33 of the most commonly used loss functions from across the machine learning literature.
-These functions are appropriate for solving a wide range of problems, including classification, regression, sample generation and ranking.
-Overall, we made an effort to provide a useful resource for newcomers to the machine learning literature and advanced practitioners alike.
+The choice of an appropriate loss function is fundamental to the success of machine learning applications.
+In this survey, we have comprehensively reviewed and detailed 43 of the most commonly used loss functions, covering a diverse range of machine learning tasks, including classification, regression, generative modeling, ranking, and energy-based modeling.
+Each loss function has been contextualized within its domain of application, highlighting both its advantages and limitations to guide informed selection based on specific problem requirements.

-Each of the loss functions we describe have also been put into context and compared in a novel taxonomy, introduced in Sec.~\ref{sec:definition}.
-This gives practitioners a quick view of the different techniques and how they fit together, allowing them to decide and choose the most appropriate approach for their technique quickly and efficiently.
-We also hope this framing helps researchers to contextualise newly developed loss functions.
+This survey is intended as a resource for machine learning practitioners at all levels, including undergraduate, graduate, and Ph.D. students, as well as researchers working to deepen their understanding of loss functions or to develop new ones.
+By structuring each loss function within a novel taxonomy, presented in Sec.~\ref{sec:definition}, we have created an intuitive framework that categorizes these functions based on their underlying principles, problem domains, and methodological approaches.
+This taxonomy provides readers with a clear view of the relationships among different techniques, enabling them to quickly identify the most suitable loss function for their task while also facilitating comparison across methods.

+We hope that this structured view of loss functions will not only streamline the selection process for practitioners but also support the conceptual development of this field.